KSKD

 KSKD (95.9 FM) was a radio station broadcasting a Regional Mexican music format.
 Licensed to Livingston, California, United States, the station served the Merced area.
-The station was owned by KSKD, Inc.
+The station was last owned by KSKD, Inc.

 History

 The station was assigned the call letters KNTO on October 26, 1981.
 On February 14, 2002, the station changed its call sign to the KSKD.
 The license for the station was cancelled on March 20, 2020.